 But I have reviewed many of the programs that have been allegedly produced by Cynthia & I can confirm that they are all indeed scams.
 They’re merely designed to part you with your cash to make the creators of the program wealthy at your expense – just typical straight forward get-rich-quick style scams.

-I’ll explain in a little more detail how Cynthia’s scams actually work in a second, but firstly let me show you how I was able to determine that Cynthia Sprinter isn’t actually a legit person.
+I’ll explain in a little more detail how Cynthia’s scams actually work in a second, but first let me show you how I was able to determine that Cynthia Sprinter isn’t actually a legit person.

 Taken from one of her work from home programs this is supposedly a photograph of Cynthia working on her laptop:

-However if you carry out a reverse image search on the photograph (which is easy to do via Google) then you will see that the photo is not actually of Cynthia at all, it’s merely an image taken from a stock photo website as shown below:
+However, if you carry out a reverse image search on the photograph (which is easy to do via Google) then you will see that the photo is not actually of Cynthia at all, it’s merely an image taken from a stock photo website as shown below:

-And if that wasn’t proof enough, in another program I reviewed named Online Income the exact same photo is used but the lady is referred to as a Heather Smith instead of Cynthia Sprinter (likely because people were catching on that Cynthia was in fact a fake or a scam).
+And if that wasn’t proof enough, in another program I reviewed named Online Income the exact same photo is used but the lady is referred to as a Heather Smith instead of Cynthia Sprinter (likely because people were catching on that Cynthia was, in fact, a fake or a scam).

 But the takeaway here is that Cynthia Sprinter is not a real person.
 Even Facebook, the largest social network in the world shows zero results for the name.